 On May 2015, Drs.
 James Krause and Lee Saunders will present five topics at the 4th ISCoS and ASIA Joint Scientific Meeting in Montreal, Canada.

 Dr. Krause has been invited to present at the annual conference of the Academy of Spinal Cord Injury Professionals in New Orleans on September 2015.
 This is a great honor since the Essie Morgan Lecture is an invited lectureship awareded to persons who have made significant contributions to the advancement of social services for persons with spinal cord injury.

 Our Health Outcome Research for Underserved People with SCI Project has created a factsheet with information pertaining to African Americans with SCI.
 The factsheet illustrates the relationship between preventative behaviors and secondary health conditions.
 It also mentions risk behaviors and chronic diseases common among African Americans with SCI.
 Please visit the Health Outcome Research for Underserved People with SCI webpage underneath "Funded Projects" on the left side of this page.

-February is African American Month.
+April is Alcohol Awareness Month.
 Below are a few research bytes from our findings.

 The information posted on the MUSC: Longevity after Injury Project website is intended for educational purposes and should not be construed as medical advice. --Further Details--